Electrosvalnunes/WSN-IIoT-Bayesian-Network-Leave-One-Topology-Out-evaluation/README.md

 ## Bayesian Network model

-The `models/RB_Q5.xdsl` file contains the discrete Bayesian Network model used in the study.
+The `Models_GnIe/RB_Q5.xdsl` file contains the discrete Bayesian Network model used in the study.
 The model was created in GeNIe/SMILE format and represents the probabilistic relationships between topology, attack type, and the discretized network metrics: PDR, delay, throughput, and energy.
 Each metric is represented using five qualitative states: Very Low, Low, Medium, High, and Very High.

 ## Evaluation protocols

-The `scripts/` directory contains the Python implementations of the three evaluation protocols used in the study:
+The `scripts.py/` directory contains the Python implementations of the three evaluation protocols used in the study:

-* `01_evaluate_intra_topology.py`: implements the intra-topology validation protocol, where training and testing are performed within the same network topology.
+* `protocolo_1_intra_topology.py`: implements the intra-topology validation protocol, where training and testing are performed within the same network topology.
-* `02_evaluate_loto_simple.py`: implements the simple Leave-One-Topology-Out protocol, where the model is trained on three topologies and tested on the unseen topology.
+* `protocolo_2_simple_loto.py`: implements the simple Leave-One-Topology-Out protocol, where the model is trained on three topologies and tested on the unseen topology.
-* `03_evaluate_loto_calibrated.py`: implements the Normal-baseline calibrated LOTO protocol, where Normal samples from the unseen topology are used to estimate local baseline statistics before cyberattack detection.
+* `protocolo_3_calibrated_loto.py`: implements the Normal-baseline calibrated Leave-One-Topology-Out protocol.
+For each held-out topology, 200 trusted Normal-operation samples are used exclusively to estimate local baseline statistics.
+These calibration samples are removed from the final test set.
+The Bayesian detector uses exactly four baseline-standardized evidences: PDR, delay, throughput, and energy.
+Discretization thresholds are learned exclusively from transformed training data, and the calibration-subset selection is repeated over 30 random seeds to quantify variability.

 Each script computes accuracy, macro-precision, macro-recall, macro-F1, ROC-AUC, confusion matrices, and ROC curves.